gcappon/awesome-diabetes-software/README.md

 ## Software for Glucose Clamp Experiments

 * [Gluclas](https://github.com/jp993/gluclas) - Gluclas (GLUcose CLamp ASsistant) is a free software for suggesting glucose infusion rate adjustments during manual glucose clamp experiments.

+## Software to Determine CGM System Performance

+* [CGM Performance](https://github.com/IfDTUlm/CGM_Performance_Assessment) - This is colletion of software tools to characterize the performance of CGM systems in the context of clincial studies, developed by the Institute for Diabetes Technology in Ulm.

 # Resources